ADLINK-EPM/ipi-docs/source/smarc-ipi/ipi-smarc-imx8mp/YoctoImages.md

 **Note:**
 1. Auto-login is enabled and no need to enter password.
-2. Please refer [here ](HowToFlashImageSD.html) to guide you how to flash image to SD card.
+2. Please refer [here ](HowToFlashImageSD.html) to guide you on how to flash image to SD card.
-3. Please refer [here](HowToFlashImageeMMC.html) to guide you how to flash image to eMMC.
+3. Please refer [here](HowToFlashImageeMMC.html) to guide you on how to flash image to eMMC.

 <br/>